Managing a subscription

 by calling a function that moves the subscription in your system into a ready to fulfill state and then initiates the fulfillment process.

-The event should also trigger a renewal confirmation message that gets sent to the customer.
+The event should also trigger a renewal confirmation message sent to the customer.
 The following is a partial list of the data you might retrieve from the event and pass in this notification:

 : Informs customers how much they were charged and taxed.
-The event also contains similar amounts at theitems[]
+The event also contains similar amounts at the items[]

 -level.